Yakisoba

 noodles and sauce mixed together in cast iron skillet

-Return the vegetables and bacon to the skillet and toss to combine.
-Taste the dish, and if more flavor is needed, add the remaining sauce little by little; you may not need all of it.
-Sprinkle with the dark green scallions.
-Sprinkle with the dark green scallions.
+Step 6: Finish the dish.
+Return the bacon and veggies to the skillet and toss again.
+Taste and add more sauce as needed, little by little; you may not need it all.
+Sprinkle with the dark green onions.

 yakisoba noodles in cast iron skillet